History & Vision

 Ervin Cohen & Jessup is the oldest and largest law firm in Beverly Hills.
-For more than six decades, we’ve provided innovative, technically unsurpassed counsel to both individuals and businesses first in Southern California, then across the United States and now around the world.
+For seven decades, we’ve provided innovative, technically unsurpassed counsel to both individuals and businesses first in Southern California, then across the United States and now around the world.
 How did we do it?
 It’s a fascinating story, if we do say so ourselves.

 It begins, like so many good California stories do, at one of Southern California’s elite universities.
 In 1952, John W. Ervin was a professor of tax law at USC’s law school.
 He also ran a private law practice from his university offices.
 As both an academic and attorney, he had an enormous impact on US tax law.